dmoka/modern-software-development-with-tdd/projects/exercise/TestDoublesTDD/TestDoublesTDD/README.md

 ### Notify Admin feature (Self-exercise)

-Sends notifications email to admins about the synchronization process.
+Sends notifications email to admins about the completion of the entire synchronization process.

 The email should be sent to "admin@tdd.com"

 - **Scenarios:**
-  - If there are any updates, notify the admin about the completion.
+  - If there are any updates during the sync process, notify the admin about the completion.
 	  - Subject: "Inventory Sync Completed"
 	  - Body: "The inventory synchronization process completed successfully."
-  - If an error occurs, notify the admin about the failure.
+  - If any error occurrs globally in the sync process, notify the admin about the failure.
 	  - Subject: "Alert: Unexpected Sync Error"
 	  - Body: "The inventory synchronization process failed unexpectedly: <error>."